torum/MPDCtrl/docs/index.md

 ### MPDCtrl for Windows desktop

-MPDCtrl for Windows desktop (WPF) is a desktop gadget-like light-weight client app for the MPD. __Currently in the process of submitting to the Microsoft Store...__
+MPDCtrl for Windows desktop is a desktop gadget-like light-weight client app for the MPD. __Currently in the process of submitting to the Microsoft Store...__

 - Requirement:
 Windows 10 ("Fall Creators Update/.NET Framework 4.7.1" or later) and a host running MPD.